Galaxy1036/pylzham/README.md

 **Note**: Since there is no offical header for LZHAM you have to give the decompressed data size to the lib (`40` in our case).

-However if you need to decompress many files/data, using the `LZHAMDeompressor` class might be a better idea.
+However if you need to decompress many files/data, using the `LZHAMDecompressor` class might be a better idea.
 Here is a quick example:

 ```python
 >>> from lzham import LZHAMDecompressor